rweisssieker-xp/Infopath-Replacement/docs/prd.md

 ### Key Interaction Paradigms

-- **Drag-and-Drop Form Building**: Visuelle Komponenten werden per Drag-and-Drop auf die Canvas gezogen und konfiguriert
+- **Drag-and-Drop Form Building**: Visual components are dragged and dropped onto the canvas and configured
-- **Contextual Property Panels**: Rechtsseitige Property-Panels zeigen relevante Konfigurationsoptionen für ausgewählte Komponenten
+- **Contextual Property Panels**: Right-side property panels show relevant configuration options for selected components
-- **Live Preview**: Echtzeit-Vorschau der Formulare während der Erstellung, mit Wechsel zwischen Desktop- und Mobile-Ansicht
+- **Live Preview**: Real-time preview of forms during creation, with switching between desktop and mobile view
-- **Rule Builder**: Visueller Rule Builder für Logik ohne Code, mit If-Then-Else-Diagrammen
+- **Rule Builder**: Visual rule builder for logic without code, with if-then-else diagrams
 - **Workflow Designer**: Visual workflow designer with BPMN-like notation for business processes
 - **Responsive Design**: Mobile-first approach with adaptive layouts for different screen sizes

 ### Core Screens and Views

-1. **Dashboard**: Übersicht über alle Formulare, Templates, Workflows und aktuelle Aufgaben
+1. **Dashboard**: Overview of all forms, templates, workflows, and current tasks
-2. **Form Builder**: Hauptarbeitsbereich für die Formularerstellung mit Canvas, Komponentenpalette und Property-Panel
+2. **Form Builder**: Main workspace for form creation with canvas, component palette, and property panel
-3. **Form Runtime**: Responsive Ansicht für Endbenutzer zum Ausfüllen von Formularen
+3. **Form Runtime**: Responsive view for end users to fill out forms
-4. **Workflow Designer**: Visueller Editor für Geschäftsprozesse und Zustimmungswege
+4. **Workflow Designer**: Visual editor for business processes and approval paths
-5. **Template Library**: Übersicht und Verwaltung von Formular-Templates
+5. **Template Library**: Overview and management of form templates
-6. **Integration Hub**: Konfiguration und Verwaltung von System-Integrationen
+6. **Integration Hub**: Configuration and management of system integrations
-7. **Admin Console**: Zentrale Verwaltung für Formulare, Benutzer, Rollen, Mandanten
+7. **Admin Console**: Central management for forms, users, roles, tenants
-8. **Audit Trail Viewer**: Übersicht über alle Änderungen und Aktivitäten mit Filter- und Suchfunktionen
+8. **Audit Trail Viewer**: Overview of all changes and activities with filter and search functions
-9. **AI Assistant Panel**: Kontextbezogene AI-Unterstützung für Formularerstellung und Workflow-Design
+9. **AI Assistant Panel**: Contextual AI support for form creation and workflow design
-10. **Settings & Configuration**: Systemweite Einstellungen, Branding, Compliance-Konfiguration
+10. **Settings & Configuration**: System-wide settings, branding, compliance configuration

 ### Accessibility: WCAG AA

-Die Anwendung erfüllt WCAG AA Standards für Barrierefreiheit:
+The application meets WCAG AA standards for accessibility:
-- Tastaturnavigation für alle Funktionen
+- Keyboard navigation for all functions
-- Screen-Reader-Unterstützung mit ARIA-Labels
+- Screen reader support with ARIA labels
-- Ausreichender Farbkontrast (mindestens 4.5:1)
+- Sufficient color contrast (at least 4.5:1)
-- Fokus-Indikatoren für alle interaktiven Elemente
+- Focus indicators for all interactive elements
-- Alternative Texte für Bilder und Icons
+- Alternative text for images and icons
-- Strukturierte Überschriftenhierarchie
+- Structured heading hierarchy

 ### Branding

-Die Anwendung unterstützt White-Label-Branding:
+The application supports white-label branding:
-- Anpassbare Farbpalette und Themes
+- Customizable color palette and themes
-- Custom Logos und Favicons
+- Custom logos and favicons
-- Anpassbare E-Mail-Templates für Benachrichtigungen
+- Customizable email templates for notifications
-- Custom Domain-Support für Enterprise-Kunden
+- Custom domain support for enterprise customers

 ### Target Device and Platforms: Web Responsive

-Die Anwendung ist als responsive Web-App konzipiert:
+The application is designed as a responsive web app:
-- **Desktop**: Optimiert für Bildschirme ab 1280px Breite
+- **Desktop**: Optimized for screens from 1280px width
-- **Tablet**: Optimiert für iPad und Android Tablets (768px - 1279px)
+- **Tablet**: Optimized for iPad and Android tablets (768px - 1279px)
 - **Mobile**: Optimized for smartphones (320px - 767px)
 - **PWA**: Offline functionality for mobile devices with service workers